ostojics/Adventuro/README.md

 ### Features

-Authentication, testimonials, categories based selection system, test payment with Stripe and more!
+Authentication, testimonials, test payment with Stripe and more!

 ### Usage